Prodonay/Prodonay/README.md

-Paulo Ramos de Oliveira - Aspirante a análise de dados
+Paulo Ramos de Oliveira - Aspiring data analyst

-Apaixonada por desvendar histórias por trás dos dados, estou em transição de carreira para a área de análise de dados.
-Atualmente, estou aprimorando minhas habilidades em R e buscando projetos interessantes para colaborar.
-Estou aberta a oportunidades como Analista de Dados Jr. para colocar o conhecimento em prática.
-Também tenho certificado de suporte em TI feito pelo Google e o Coursera.
-Estou aprendendo mais 2 Linguagens de programação: Python e Javascipt.
+Passionate about uncovering stories behind data, I'm transitioning my career to data analysis.
+I'm currently improving my R skills and looking for interesting projects to collaborate on.
+I'm open to opportunities as a Jr. Data Analyst to put my knowledge into practice.
+I also have an IT support certificate from Google and Coursera.
+I'm learning 2 more programming languages: Python and Javascipt.